 This passion then translated into a host of public speaking opportunities as well as volunteer opportunities with non-profits.
 During this time I helped several international non-profits expand into India, Africa, and Central America.
 It was during these campaigns that I truly began to understand the power of global influence of combining data and marketing.

 Fast forward to 2010, and I was fortunate enough to land a job at DexMedia, as the Search Marketing Manager for all their brands and solutions.

 By completely rewriting the application taxonomy for over 25,000 business categories, I was able to increase organic traffic to Superpages.com by 64% in my first year of employment.

 This added more than 148 million unique visitors, and saved millions of dollars in traffic acquisition costs.
 During my time there, Superpages.com grew to one of the 50 most-visited websites in the country, with more than 32M monthly unique visitors.

 Two years later, the job was complete.
-I had started with an outsourced agency and built a talented team of 65 marketers and engineers in 7 cities and 4 different countries.
-This team supported customer acquisition for the 12th largest SaaS company in the world, and enabled annual revenue to grow to almost $450M (20% YoY)
+We had started with an outsourced agency and built a talented team of 65 marketers and engineers in 7 cities and 4 different countries.

-Thanks for visiting my website.
 If you were looking for Keith Brown the motivational speaker, apologies.
 The previous owner of KeithBrown.com sold building materials in Salem, Oregon, so I see some visits from that as well.
 There are a lot of Keith Brown’s out there, including a football player, a man with top yacht times (the sailboat lady lola), and of course the artist Keith Brown of the 5 Brown’s musical group.
-There was a Keith Brown who played football for Alabama, and even one who was a keynote professional speaker for a time.
-None of those great Keith’s are me, but I hope that you enjoy my website all the same.
+There was a Keith Brown who played football for Alabama, and even one who was a keynote professional speaker.
+None of those Keith’s are me, but I hope that you enjoy my website all the same.